adheep04/lenet5-pure-pytorch/README.md

 ## features:
 - custom implementations of:
-  - a convolution and a convolution layer which supports non-dense connections between channels unlike pytorch's nn.conv2d
+  - a convolution layer class which supports sparse connections between channels and shared weights making it more flexible than pytorch's nn.conv2d!
   - average pooling, loss function, and optimizer using pytorch tensors operations
     - maximum a posteriori loss and sdlm optimizer
 - follows original paper's specifications strictly for architecture, hyperparameters, initialization, and even the handwritten 10x8x12 bitmap of all 0-9 digits stylized used as weights in the paper!!! https://ibb.co/d6ktzc0